project-chip/connectedhomeip/examples/air-quality-sensor-app/cc32xx/README.md

 ## Introduction

-The CC32XX lock example application provides a working demonstration of a connected door lock device.
+The CC32XX air quality sensor example application provides a working demonstration of an air quality sensor device.
 This uses the open-source CHIP implementation and the Texas Instruments SimpleLink™ Wi-Fi® CC32xx software development kit.

-By default this example targets the [CC3235SF_LAUNCHXL][cc3235sf_launchxl] LaunchPad, but the example application is enabled to build on the whole `CC32XX` family of MCUs.
+By default this example targets the [CC3220SF_LAUNCHXL][cc3220sf_launchxl] LaunchPad, but the example application is enabled to build on the whole `CC32XX` family of MCUs.

-The lock example is intended to serve both as a means to explore the workings of CHIP, as well as a template for creating real products based on the Texas Instruments devices.
+The air quality sensor example is intended to serve both as a means to explore the workings of CHIP, as well as a template for creating real products based on the Texas Instruments devices.

-## Device UI

-This example application has a simple User Interface to depict the state of the door lock and to control the state.
-The user LEDs on the LaunchPad are set on when the lock is locked, and are set off when unlocked.
-The LEDs will flash when in the transition state between locked and unlocked.
-The user buttons are used for requesting lock and unlock of the door lock.
-The left button (`BTN-1`) is used to enable provisioning (provisioning is enabled as "oneshot" by default.
-The right button (`BTN-2`) us used to toggle the "Lock" state.

 ## Building